 The disadvantages of being a sole trader

 The unlimited liability of being a sole trader can be a huge risk for anyone with extensive personal assets.
-It is also possible this may prevent business expansion by those who are more risk averse.
+It may also prevent business expansion by those who are more risk-averse.

-Indeed this problem is magnified in the business-to-business sector, where most large companies have a policy of only dealing with other incorporated entities.
+Indeed, this problem is magnified in the business-to-business sector, where the majority of large companies have a policy of only dealing with other incorporated entities.

 Sole traders can struggle to raise capital.
-Since they do not have to submit annual accounts, this reduced financial transparency can also reduce their ability to get bank loans.
+Since they do not have to submit annual accounts, this reduced financial transparency can also hamper their ability to get bank loans.

-Potential investors may also be put off as they cannot be offered shares within the business.
-Even if a sole trader is doing exceptionally well, they do not have the option of raising substantial capital, e.g. by being listed on the stock market as a public limited company.
+Potential investors may also be put off as they cannot be offered shares (a financial stake) in the business.
+Even if a sole trader is doing exceptionally well, they do not have the option of raising substantial capital, e.g. by inviting third parties to invest and become shareholders in the business.

-Sole traders are required to pay personal tax on the full extent of their profits each year.
-They are unable to re-invest profits in the business through retained profits, as a limited company can do, and sole traders do not have access to the associated lower tax rates of Corporation Tax.
+Sole traders are required to pay Income Tax on the full extent of their profits each year.
+This is in contrast to limited company profits, which are liable to lower rates of Corporation Tax.

 It is much easier to transfer ownership of a limited company than an unregistered entity.

-Sole trader businesses cannot be seamlessly transferred to another party or a successor.
-However, ownership of limited companies can easily be sold or passed on to family members by simply transferring the shares.
-This will include everything, including clients, equipment and premises.
+Sole trader businesses cannot be seamlessly transferred to another party or a successor, since the individual sole trader is the business.
+Whereas, ownership of limited companies (which includes clients, inventory, equipment, and premises) can easily be sold or passed on to family members via the transfer of shares.

 When a sole trader dies, their business effectively dies with them.
-Whereas with a limited company, as long as there is one director / shareholder in place, the company will continue to exist.
+With a limited company, as long as there is one director and one shareholder in place, the company will continue to exist.

-A sole trader’s business name has limited protection, and generally anyone can set up a business and start trading using the same name.
-The only protection open to an unregistered entity is the law of ‘passing off’ which is complicated and often unsatisfactory, i.e. it is not easy to prove the intention that someone is trying to steal your goodwill.
+A sole trader’s business name has limited protection.
+Generally, anyone can set up a business and start trading using the same name.
+The only protection open to an unregistered entity is the law of ‘passing off’, which is complicated and often unsatisfactory, i.e. it is not easy to prove the intention that someone is trying to steal your goodwill.

-On the other hand, a limited company’s name is registered at Companies House, which means no one can register the same name or one that is deemed to be too similar to it.
-Many people set up a limited company solely for the purpose of protecting their business name.
+On the other hand, a limited company’s name is registered at Companies House.
+This means that no one else can register the same name or even one that is deemed to be too similar.
+Many people set up a limited company solely for the purpose of protecting the name of their business.

-1st Formations offers a Reserve a Company Name Package at a cost of £59.99 plus VAT.
-This package provides a limited company, registered office, confirmations statement and dormant company accounts service.
+1st Formations offers a Reserve a Company Name Package at a cost of £119.99 plus VAT.
+This package provides a limited company formation, registered office, confirmation statement, and dormant company accounts filing services.

 Can I switch from being a sole trader to a limited company?

-Many sole traders decide to convert their business structure to a limited company once they reach a certain point, e.g. their annual turnover reaches a specific level or they wish to expand the business without increasing their personal risk.
+Yes, many sole traders decide to convert to a limited company once they reach a certain point, for example, when their annual turnover reaches a specific level, or they wish to expand the business without increasing their personal risk.

-As well as registering the company, there are a number of other things that need done.
-Here is a checklist of tasks involved in converting from a sole trader to limited company:
+As well as registering the company, there are a number of other things that need to be done.
+Here is a checklist of tasks involved in converting from a sole trader to a limited company:

 - Register a limited company at Companies House